AlfieKunz/Risk-Calculator/README.md

 A simple program for simulating battles in the **board game RISK** (across a wide range of battle scenarios).

 A 'battle' in RISK is determined by a set of dice rolls, where the attacking player has a maximum of 3 dice to roll (falling below this only if they don't have enough troops to attack with), and the defending player has a maximum of 2 dice to roll.
-After doing so, each players' dice are each ordered from highest to lowest, and are cross-compared into a maximum of 2 sets.
+After doing so, each player's dice are each ordered from highest to lowest, and are cross-compared into a maximum of 2 sets.
 The defender loses a troop for each set the attacker wins, and the attacker loses a troop for each set the defender wins **or draws**.
 This program continuously rolls dice until a full victory is achieved for either player.
-Crutially, "NoOfAttackingPieces" does not include the 1 attacking troop that must remain behind in order to 'hold' the country of attack, whilst this does not apply for the defending conutry (all troops are used in battle).
+Crucially, "NoOfAttackingPieces" does not include the 1 attacking troop that must remain behind in order to 'hold' the country of attack, whilst this does not apply for the defending country (all troops are used in battle).

 This work is self-motivated and self-funded, and is written primarily in VB.NET as a Visual Studio console application.